 My Journey with Anxiety

 - I was diagnosed with my first official anxiety disorder at age 14.
 It manifested as an eating disorder which I later learned was rooted primarily in an inability to manage my anxiety levels along with both self induced and societal pressures.
 I spent approximately 7 years battling the disorder.
 This consisted of numerous doctor trips, “weigh ins”, an attempt at focused weight gain, talk therapy, and eventually anxiety medication.
-I decided to go off my anxiety medication after 4 years of taking it however I continuted to feel many ebs and flows throughout those 7 years.
+I decided to go off my anxiety medication after 4 years of taking it however I continuted to feel many ebs and flows throughout the 7 years I battled the condition.
 It wasn’t until around the age of 21 that I truly felt like my eating disorder was no longer a major issue in my life.
 I attribute a lot of this to finding a spiritual practice that worked well for me, learning how to dissociate my self worth from my size, and becoming empowered to study about what proper nutrition actually meant (hence why I went on to become a nutritionist).
 After overcoming the eating disorder my next anxiety disorder set in…

 - At the age of 21 I was diagnosed with a form of Obsessive Compulsive Disorder (OCD), which is technically classified as another anxiety disorder.
 During this time I was severely paralyzed by my “obsessive and intrusive” thoughts.
 There was a period in time when I didn’t even want to leave the house because I wasn’t sure what sort of thoughts might appear.
 I suffered from a lot of sleepless nights, minor panic attacks, tears, and a general sense of fear with almost everything I did.
 To help with the treatment of the OCD I attended Cognitive Behavioural Therapy which happened to be the BEST thing that I ever did to help me understand and manage my anxiety (I talk about this more below).